-President Driscoll appointed Jeremiah Sullivan, Jr. to serve on the Executive Board as Executive Vice President to fulfill the term of Gerard Scarano, who retired on March 31, 2020.
+President Driscoll appointed Executive Vice President Jeremiah Sullivan, Jr. to serve as Secretary-Treasurer on the Executive Board to fulfill the term of Bob Arnold, who retired on December 23, 2022.

 Sullivan, a second-generation bricklayer and union leader, joined the BAC in 1981 as an apprentice bricklayer.
 Ten years later, after working as a bricklayer, shop steward, layout man and foreman, he was elected President of then BAC Local 9 New York.